Lesson 4

 The old covenant was a system of law.
 The way you stayed in good standing with God was to keep the law, however it was impossible to keep the law perfectly.
 That is why God put in place a requirement of sacrifice to appease for sin.
 It was laborious.
 The requirements of the law demanded attendance at the feasts in Jerusalem, offering a tenth of your income, offering sacrifices, etc. The number of laws to be followed is long and found in the books of Exodus, Leviticus, and Numbers.
 Deuteronomy also reiterates the law.
 Anyone who wades through these books must admit that it is a difficult read.
 Living under the law caused one to think that at any moment you might find yourself in violation of a law of God.

-Jeremiah prophesied around 600 BC, long before the birth of the incarnate Jesus, that a change was coming
+Jeremiah prophesied around 600 BC, long before the birth of the incarnate Jesus, that a change was coming.

 JEREMIAH 31:31-33- "Behold, days are coming declares the Lord, when I will make a new covenant with the house of Israel and the house of Judah, not like the covenant which I made with their fathers in the day I took them by the hand to bring them out of the land of Egypt, My covenant which they broke, although I was a husband to them, declares the Lord.
 But this is the covenant which I will make with the house of Israel after those days, declares the Lord, I will put My law within them and on their hearts I will write it; and I will be their God and they will be my people."